Declaring Environment Variables

 TIP

-Note: It is recommended to use printf "%s" "hello\nworld" to output variables to eliminate the trailing newline character in the standard output stream while preserving escape characters such as \n.
+Note: It is recommended to use printf "%s" "hello\nworld" to output variables to eliminate the trailing newline character in the standard output stream while preserving escape characters like \n.

 - name: use if